hli226/mvnimpute/README.md

 ### From GitHub

-**NOTE: To correctly install the package from GitHub, you have to update the R software to at least version 3.6.0**.
+**NOTE: Dependency of this package may depend the latest version of R, it is recommended to update the R software to at least version 3.6.0**.
 You can install **mvnimpute** package in development version from [GitHub](https://github.com) with:

 ``` r